Realistic Job Preview: Giving Candidates Insight into the Role

 Similarly, because of higher satisfaction, commitment to the organization, and alignment with the responsibilities of the job, employees are more likely to perform better.

 So, although the realistic job preview is likely to reduce the number of applicants, their quality will be higher and once they join the company their value to the organization (productivity & intention to stay) will also be higher.
-Also, on the human side: providing a realistic preview of the job is also likely to increase the candidate experience
+Also, on the human side: providing a realistic preview of the job is also likely to improve the candidate experience.

 Examples of Realistic Job Preview